supertuxkart/stk-website/wiki/Source_control.md

 The media repository is **not required to play the game**.
 It contains the source files for assets (.blend files, lossless music and sound files, etc.) and is meant for artists.
 It is around 3.2GB in download size.

-The media repository is hosted on sourceforge and uses SVN.
+The media repository is hosted on SourceForge and uses SVN.
 Example checkout command:

 {%popup_code
 svn checkout https://svn.code.sf.net/p/supertuxkart/code/media/trunk stk-media-repo%}